MarcoCiaramella/AndroidGPU/README.md

 Android module that brings GPGPU to Java level.

 ## Based on Vulkan
 AndroidGPU is based on Vulkan's compute stage.
-It takes a GLSL kernel, compiles it to SPIR-V and runs on the GPUs available on the system.
+It takes a GLSL kernel, compiles it to SPIR-V and runs it on the GPU available on the system.

 ## Description
 This module aims to simplify the development of GPU code in the Android environment.
 Vulkan is available only in the native level and writing a compute shader only